Award Winning Cancer Care

 - Community cancer screening, prevention education, and technology for early detection.

 For more information on the Commission on Cancer, click here.

 At Cayuga Cancer Center, the Cancer Conference meets weekly.
 During these meetings, current cases are presented with a multidisciplinary discussion involving the cancer teams at Cayuga Medical Center.
 This ongoing patient-oriented conference provides the best possible medical consultation for patient care, an educational opportunity for caregivers, and follow-up on previously presented cases.

-The Cancer Registry is a highly confidential national system required by New York State for monitoring all cancer patients diagnosed or treated at Schuyler Hospital or Cayuga Medical Center.
+The Cancer Registry is a highly confidential national system required by New York State for monitoring all cancer patients diagnosed or treated at Cayuga Medical Center.
 With the registry data bank, our cancer care specialists can follow patients and analyze the long-term results of treatment.
 Moreover, by sharing information on a national basis, we can help advance clinical and health services research, assess the efficacy of screening and prevention, and determine cancer patterns in various populations.